 The aim of the workshop is to present an elegant yet comprehensive and flexible protocol for working with a couple’s emotional experience.
 With the methodology of couple talk, a counsellor works more deeply with each individual at different stages.
 Specific interventions for sharing feelings, dealing with non-responsive partners, containing reactivity and strong feelings, and assessing the influence of past adult and childhood experiences will be outlined and practised.
 How to move between individual exploration and couple talk will be explored and practised.

-Pre-requisite: Having attended Couple Assessment and Couple Talk (pre-requisite does not apply if workshop is for CPD).
+Pre-requisite: Having attended Couple Assessment and Couple Talk (pre-requisite does not apply if the workshop is for CPD).

 Childhood Influences in Couple Work